hatedabamboo/notes.hatedabamboo.me/docs/posts/lambda-pip-modules.md

 └── pyvenv.cfg
 ```

-But we don't need all of the contents.
-What we need is, actually, only `lib` directory.
-So we take and and archive it:
+However, we don’t need all of these contents.
+What we actually need is only the
+`lib` directory.
+So, we take it and archive it:

 ```shell
 mkdir python